 Another cause of vomiting and diarrhea is viral, in particular, Parvo Enteric Virus.
 This very serious infection most commonly affects young, unvaccinated dogs.
 It is up to 90% fatal without treatment.
 However, proper treatment is often rewarding, and many dogs affected by Parvo Virus will fully recover with correct treatment.
 It is virtually impossible to prevent your dog from acquiring Parvo without correct vaccination that is 99% effective at preventing the disease.

 Another more severe cause of vomiting and diarrhea is ingestion of a foreign object.
 Common foreign bodies include socks, balls, change, and pacifiers.
 Just about anything foreign can be ingested by a curious pet and can cause serious GI problems including obstruction of the GI tract.
 In cases where foreign ingestion is suspected, your veterinarian will likely recommend radiographs (x-rays) to identify signs of an obstruction and attempt to visualize the foreign object ingested.
 Foreign bodies that cannot pass require surgery to remove them.

 Before taking action with home remedies for your ailing furry friend, it is imperative to consult with one of our veterinarians before giving your pet a medication which can make things worse or be unsafe for pets.
-Some things that can be attempted include:
+Some things that may be attempted include:

 • Restricting food for 24 hours, then offering a bland diet, such as boiled chicken or hamburger (no skin or bones)

 • Ice cubes or ice chips – It is important that your dog stays hydrated, and restricting water is never recommended.
 Ice cubes or ice chips can help by offering small amounts of water to stay hydrated without your pet drinking large amounts, which may increase the likelihood of vomiting.

-Seeking help from your veterinarian is the best course of action where a complete physical examination can be performed and appropriate testing and treatment begun.
+Seeking help from your veterinarian, so that a complete physical examination can be performed, and appropriate testing and treatment begun, is the best course of action.